 This was my first time running it.
 I knew that it would be hot on the fourth — but not this hot!
 The heat seems to be the theme of my summer racing season this year.

 The race started at 8:30 a.m. right near Bay Village High School and it was already a scorcher.
 Minutes before race start I put aside any self-conscious thoughts and got rid of my tank top.
 Yes.

 This was my first sports bra-and-shorts race.
 It was that bad.
 I didn’t care what anyone thought, and frankly there were plenty of other women (all ages and sizes) doing the same and a fair share of shirt-less male runners too.

 I forgot to take my camera… ‘ala my last Bay Village race.

-Mile 2-3: I remember being at Mile 2.5 and thinking I for sure was at Mile 3 or 4.
+Mile 2-3: I remember being at Mile 2.5 at the Bay Days Run and thinking I for sure was at Mile 3 or 4.
 No way.
 I could not believe how long this race was taking, or how hot and sweaty I already was.